Workflow Management Guide: How to Manage Your Ecommerce Store

 2. What Managing an eCommerce Business Means

-The process of managing your eCommerce website implies a series of operations and activities that aim to accomplish the business goals you have set for your company for a limited period of time.
+The process of managing your eCommerce website implies a series of operations and activities.
+They aim to accomplish the business goals you have set for your company for a limited period.

-An ideal workflow process covers all aspects, from manufacture to the sale of the end product, but also contains monitoring and analysis procedures that aim to improve the services and the business flow, reducing the effort, costs and increasing the ROI.
+An ideal workflow process covers all aspects, from manufacture to the sale of the end product.
+It also contains monitoring and analysis procedures that aim to improve the services and the business flow.
+These will reduce the effort and costs while increasing the ROI.

-Here are the main tasks implied in the every eCommerce management process:
+Here are the main tasks implied in every eCommerce management process:

 - Website management